Gothenburg: Education

 In 2015, there were 49 high schools in Gothenburg.
 Some of the more notable schools are Hvitfeldtska gymnasiet, Göteborgs Högre Samskola, Sigrid Rudebecks gymnasium and Polhemsgymnasiet.
 Some high-schools are also connected to large Swedish corporations, such as SKF Technical high-school owned by SKF and Gothenburg's technical high-school jointly owned by Volvo, Volvo Cars and Gothenburg municipality.

 There are two adult education centers that teach fine arts: Domen and Göteborg Folkhögskola.

 Transport

 The west coast motorway E6/E20 in Gothenburg, coming from Malmö.
-In the interchange (Olskroksmotet) the motorway E20 continue in east direction to Stockholm and E6 continue in north direction to Oslo.
-The West Coast Line from Lund turn left to Gothenburg Central Station.
-To the right is the Freight train viaduct.
+In the interchange (Olskroksmotet) the E20 motorway continues east toward Stockholm, and the E6 continues north toward Oslo.
+The West Coast Line railway from Lund turns left toward Gothenburg Central Station, while branching to the right is the freight train viaduct.